Arch Linux - Post-installation

 Fonts

-$ sudo pacman -S ttf-ibm-plex ttf-fira-mono ttf-font-awesome
+$ sudo pacman -S ttf-ibm-plex otf-font-awesome

 X Window System